中文 |

-Scientists have constructed the first complete proton energy spectrum observed during an eruptive solar event in the Martian space, deepening our understanding of the radiation environment around Mars.
+Scientists have constructed the first complete proton energy spectrum observed during an eruptive solar event in Martian space, deepening our understanding of the radiation environment around Mars.

 Solar energetic particle (SEP) events, caused by solar eruptions, are among the most destructive space weather phenomena.
 During these events, high-energy charged particle flux in space may increase suddenly, posing significant threats to the safety of spacecraft and astronauts.